JKRhb/draft-coap-mud/draft-romann-mud-constrained.md

-Things MAY also directly send a POST request containing the MUD URL as a payload and a corresponding Content-Format option via unicast or to the All CoAP Nodes or the All MUD Managers multicast address, using the well-known URI `/.well-known/mud-submission`.
+Things MAY also directly send a POST request containing the MUD URL as a payload and a corresponding Content-Format option via unicast or to the All CoAP Nodes (IPv4) or the All MUD Receivers (IPv6) multicast address, using the well-known URI `/.well-known/mud-submission`.

 ### Finding MUD URLs of Other Things